Amode718/MuchoPythonCode/README.md

 # PythonCoding
-This repository was made for the advancment and learning/relearning python basic and advanced features.
+This repository was made for the advancment and learning/relearning of python basic and advanced features.